Lega people: Location

-The territory is covered by deep rain forest; inthe east, rugged mountains rise to 6000 ft or more.
+The territory is covered by deep rain forest; in the east, rugged mountains rise to 6000 ft or more.

 The climate is hot and humid year round.
 Average temperature is 75 °F to 80 °F. Annual rainfall is 60 in to 80 in.

 The mountains hold areas of moist woodlands as well as montane forest and grasslands.
-To the north and west ,the forest is denser and deeper.
+To the north and west, the forest is denser and deeper.
 The south of the region is covered with a patchwork of forest savannah and woodland.
 The entire forest has long been inhabited by humans, who cleared land for cultivation, and then let it return to the wild.
 In some places, the forest has not grown back but has been replaced by grassland.
 The forest has abundant wildlife, plus many plants and trees that provide food and are used for other purposes.

 Social structure

 The Lega people traditionally live in small village groups, with no central authority.

 Within a community, a chief inherits his position on a patrilineal basis, and his close relatives have highest rank.

 Counterbalancing this hereditary structure, the Bwami society also regulates social and political life.

 This society has seven levels for men and four for women and is open to all.

 An initiate advances through the ranks through a complex system of instruction, payment and initiation, achieving increasing status.

 A member of the highest level is recognized as a Kindi, a social leader with great moral authority.

 The Lega people are polytheistic.
 Their gods include Kalaga, the promiser; Kenkunga, the reassembler; Ombe, the hidden; Kaginga, the incarnation of evil.

 Kaginga assists sorcerers, but Bwami membership can protect an individual against the evil doings of witches.